alexdodonov/mezon-router/README.md

 il - comma separated list of integer ids s - any string

-All this variables are passed as second function parameter wich is named in the example above - $Variales.
+All this variables are passed as second function parameter wich is named in the example above - $variales.
 All variables are passed as an associative array.

 ## Request types and first steps to the REST API